enodoscore/falcon-autocrud/README.md

       # resource update.
 Resource is the modified resource not yet saved to
       # the database.
       pass

+    def before_delete(self, req, resp, db_session, resource, *args, **kwargs):
+      # Anything you do with db_session is in the same transaction as the
+      # resource delete.
+Resource is the resource to be deleted (or "marked as
+      deleted" - see section on "not really deleting"). pass
 ```

 ### Post-method functionality